 Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount

 Personnel

-Plant Ecologist/Botanists Aquatic plant surveys, data and specimen processing, data synthesis, analysis and dissemination.
-28% 1.6 \$147,200
+Plant Ecologist/Botanists Aquatic plant surveys, data and specimen processing, data synthesis, analysis and dissemination. Х 28% 1.6 X \$147,200

 Sub Total \$147,200

 Contracts and Services

 Sub Total -

 Equipment, Tools, and Supplies

 Tools and Supplies Field equipment will be reused from previous projects to the extent possible.
 Additional supplies needed include boat parts and repair, waterproof notebooks, insect/tick repellent, watercraft safety supplies; measuring tools such as calipers; GPS unit; plant, specimen collecting and preservation supplies.
 Supplies needed to conduct field work, collect data and specimens. \$5,000

 Sub Total \$5,000

 Capital Expenditures

 Sub Total -

 Acquisitions and Stewardship

 Sub Total -

 Travel In Minnesota

 Miles/ Meals/ Lodging Travel for a 1 person crew for 2 field seasons to sample 85 sites, one site per 1-2 days; 15,000 miles.
 Vehicles (\$7,064), lodging (\$19,324), and meals (\$2,475) in accordance with the Commissioner's Plan.
 This will require one vehicle and one boat for the summer to access sites across the state; the team will need access to lodging/hotels while in transit during the week; and \$28,870

 reimbursement for meals while in

 transit.

 Sub \$28,870

 Total

-Travel Outside Minnesota
+Travel Outside

+Minnesota

 Sub -

 Total

-Printing and Publication
+Printing and

+Publication

 Sub -

 Total

 Other Expenses

-Direct and necessary costs to cover HR support (\$2,935), Safety Support (\$610), Financial Support (\$2,588), Communication Support (\$2,123), IT Support (\$7,637), and Planning Support (\$1,036). \$16,930
+Direct and necessary costs to cover HR support These funds are needed to pay other \$16,930

+(\$2,935), Safety Support (\$610), Financial Support DNR personnel for things like HR and

+(\$2,588), Communication Support (\$2,123), IT IT.

+Support (\$7,637), and Planning Support (\$1,036).

 Sub \$16,930

 Total

 Grand \$198,000

 Total